 Day 12: Friday 11 May, Florence – Fiesole – Florence

 The Villa di Maiano can count Queen Victoria among its guests; it has also provided the set for numerous films, including James Ivory’s A Room with a View and Franco Zeffirelli’s Tea with Mussolini.
 Among the villa’s past owners are members of the famous Sforza and Pazzi families.
 However, it was wealthy Englishman Sir John Temple Leader who, after acquiring the property in 1844, renovated the villa, its gardens and the surrounding structures.
-Architect Felice Francolini, while in some respects keeping with the villa’s 15th-century appearance, made some radical changes, such as the addition of a Gothic-style keep with a loggia.
-The lower terrace’s large garden is bordered by boxwood hedges and the north side below the upper terrace has a limonaia.
-We take a guided tour of the Villa and Gardens, followed by a stroll in the Tuscan countryside on a guided visit to the adjacent Parco Romantico and Botanical Garden.
-We finish the visit with an early dinner together at the Fattoria di Maiano’s restaurant.
-(Overnight Florence) BD
+We’ll take a guided tour of the Villa, including a special visit to the first floor, and the Gardens.
+(Overnight Florence) BL

 Day 13: Saturday 12 May, Florence

 - Palazzo Corsini al Prato: Visits to the garden & palazzo; Refreshments

 - Palazzo Davanzati (Museum of the Ancient Florentine House) incl. special access to 2nd & 3rd floor apartments